 What is liver cancer?

 Cancer that originates in the liver is termed as liver cancer.
-The liver is one of the largest organs of the body and it lies below the diaphragm and above the stomach in the upper right section of the abdomen.
+The liver is one of the largest organs of the body and it lies below the diaphragm and in the upper right quadrant of the abdomen.
 Several cancer types can occur in the liver.
 Hepatocellular carcinoma is the most common type of liver cancer, originating in the main type of liver cell (hepatocyte).

 What are the treatment options available for liver cancer?

-The most common type of liver cancer is hepatocellular carcinoma (HCC), also known as hepatoma, which accounts for 75% of all liver cancers.
-Liver cancer treatment depends on a number of factors like size, site, location, the functionality of the liver, if there is cirrhosis and if cancer has spread to the adjacent organs.
+The most common type of liver cancer is hepatocellular carcinoma (HCC), also known as hepatoma, which accounts for 75% of all primary liver cancers.
+Liver cancer treatment depends on a number of factors like size, site, location, the functionality of the liver.

-Doctors use liver and blood tests to diagnose cancer of the liver.
-The standard model of treatment for liver cancer includes surgery, radiation, chemotherapy, or liver transplantation.
+The standard model of treatment for liver cancer includes surgery, radiation, chemotherapy, Transarterial chemoembolization (TACE) or Trans arterial radioembolization (TARE), liver transplantation.

 Additionally, in patients with hepatocellular carcinoma (HCC) which is a type of liver cancer with the highest mortality rate and limited treatment options, proton beam therapy is emerging as a significant option.

 Proton radiation therapy (which provides more focused radiation using high-speed positively charged particles).